 With the modernization of Elhub, a technological platform has been established that can serve as a solid foundation for the green transition and a more sustainable development of the power market and energy consumption.
 However, for this to happen, stakeholders must have systems and applications capable of exchanging data with the Elhub platform.

 At the same time, the report points to challenges related to technical debt: "The power system is now facing major challenges.
-There are many plans for new consumption, partly as a result of an ambitious climate policy.
-There will also be a lot of new power generation, but this is largely weather-dependent and varies greatly.
+There are many plans for new consumption, partly due to an ambitious climate policy.
+There will also be a lot of new power generation, which is largely weather-dependent and varies greatly.
 In many places, there are challenges with the capacity of the electricity grid."

 The Elhub report also points out the biggest challenges with technical debt: